AlibabaCloudDocs/ddh/intl.en-US/API Reference/ModifyDedicatedHostClusterAttribute.md

 # ModifyDedicatedHostClusterAttribute

-You can call this operation to modify some properties of a dedicated host cluster, such as its name and description.
+You can call this operation to modify some attributes of a dedicated host cluster, such as its name and description.

 ## Debugging